vairodp/vairodp/README.md

 ## Yo, I'm Vairo!

+🧠 Working as a Lead AI/ML Engineer @ Scalestack, building AI Agents and Multi-agent systems on a laaaarge scale

 🎓 Master's in Artificial Intelligence from [University of Bologna, Italy](https://corsi.unibo.it/2cycle/artificial-intelligence/index.html), Bachelor's in Computer Science.

 🔭 6+ yrs playing with ML, DL, NLP, RL.
-Now an AI/ML Software Engineer, integrating NLP and CV models to boost tech stacks.
+Now an AI/ML Software Engineer, integrating NLP and CV models to boost tech stacks

 👨‍💻 Active contributor to LangChain, OpenAI's Gym, Minigrid, Procgen.
-Core member of Google Developer Core Team, AI mentor.
+Core member of Google Developer Core Team, AI mentor

 📄 Authored a peer-reviewed paper in 2021, and more yet to come!

-🕵️ Dive deeper into my journey [here](https://www.vairodp.com/docs/cv.pdf).
+🕵️ Dive deeper into my journey [here](https://www.vairodp.com)

 💬 Got questions or need help?
 Feel free to reach out!